RedisLabs/redislabs-docs/content/rc/administration/setup/customize-flexible-plan.md

          /rc/administration/customize-flexible-plan/
 ---

-When you create a subscription with a Flexible plan, you customize it to your business needs.
+When you create a subscription with a [Flexible plan]({{< relref "/rc/administration/setup/#subscription-plans"}}), you customize it to your business needs.

 This means you:

 1. Define deployment settings for your subscription, such as cloud provider and network settings.

-1. Create at least one database to help determine cluster size.
+1. Create at least one database to determine the size of the underlying cluster.

 1. Review the cost estimate for your selections and define payment before creating the subscription.